-Dr. Cressman serves on editorial boards for three academic journals and has published articles in the Journal of Broadcasting and Electronic Media, Journalism History, American Journalism, and the Journal of Children and Media.
+Dr. Cressman serves on editorial boards for three academic journals and has published articles in the Journal of Broadcasting and Electronic Media, American Journalism, and Journalism History, among others.
+In 2018, the Association for Education in Journalism and Mass Communications awarded him its inaugural Michael S. Sweeney Award for the best article of the year published in Journalism History.
 In 2009, his research on the history of Times Square was highlighted in the Columbia Journalism Review.

 Dr. Cressman served as program chair of the 2012 convention of the Broadcast Education Association.
 He is a past divisional chair for BEA and is currently the historian of the American Journalism Historians Association.
 He is also a member of the Accrediting Council on Education in Journalism and Mass Communication.

 Born and raised in Saskatoon, Saskatchewan, Canada, Dr. Cressman came to the United States as a student athlete, recruited by the University of Kentucky and Brigham Young.
 He lettered in swimming at BYU in 1979-80 and 1980-81.
 He continues to enjoy swimming and cycling.
 He is married to Rebecca Cressman, a Salt Lake City broadcaster.
 They have three adult sons, three daughters-in-law, a granddaughter, a Goldendoodle and a mini Labradoodle.